syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts.md

 // Set the value for the chart. private static void AddChartData(WChart chart, DataTable dataTable) {
-     //Set the value for chart data.
-     chart.ChartData.SetValue(1, 1, "Names");
+     //Set the value for the chart data. chart.ChartData.SetValue(1, 1, "Names");
      chart.ChartData.SetValue(1, 2, "Product");

      int rowIndex = 2;
      int colIndex = 1;
-     //Get the value from the DataTable and set the value for chart data foreach (DataRow row in dataTable.Rows)
+     //Get the value from the DataTable and set the value for the chart data foreach (DataRow row in dataTable.Rows)
      {
          foreach (object val in row.ItemArray)